JoshuvaGeorge03/my-learning-of-datastructures/README.md

  -> how priority queue know, which element to remove, does it reset all element each time polling. nope, it uses heap Data strucuture to do this.

- -> Heap is tree based Data strucuture, which satisfies heap invariant (also called heap property), heap property indicates values of the parent node ia always greater than or equal to value of all child nodes Or else value of parent node is lesser than or equal to all child nodes. so, dud to this, we end up getting two heap
+ -> Heap is tree based Data strucuture, which satisfies heap invariant (also called heap property), heap property indicates values of the parent node ia always greater than or equal to value of all child nodes Or else value of parent node is lesser than or equal to all child nodes. so, due to this, we end up getting two heap.

  1) Max heap -> parent node have greatest value than all child nodes
  2) Min heap -> parent node have lessest value than all child nodes.